mattwwarren/waldo/README.md

    - line should read:
    - waldo:	"|/etc/smrsh/email_parser.rb"

+I have provided a clean script that will remove all users in the database from past dates.
+If you wish to have it run, schedule it in cron!

+0 3 * * * /path/to/waldo/extras/db_clean.rb

 UPGRADE
 =======

 Nothing yet.
 I don't plan to mess with the database model too badly so code should be easily upgraded.